Sound Environmental Stewardship For Our Waterways and Resources

 Education and Funding For Marine Life Protection & Rescue

 Seven Kings Holdings, Inc. serves as one of Florida's most environmentally responsible and economically sustainable real estate development and operating companies, creating and maintaining projects meeting the needs of the community, and providing good stewardship of the land and water resources of the State.
-Seven Kings Holdings, Inc. is the owner, operator and developer of thirteen marina facilities from Miami north to Vero Beach, Florida, all under the Loggerhead Marina® brand.
+Seven Kings Holdings, Inc. is the owner, operator and developer of twelve marina facilities from Miami north to Daytona Beach, Florida, all under the Loggerhead Marina® brand.
 The company actively supports and seeks the Department of Environmental Protection (DEP) "Clean Marina" status for all marina facilities, ensuring that water quality will be maintained for new generations to come.

 Seven Kings Holdings, Inc. has made a commitment to the ecosystem, actively promoting sound environmental stewardship and funding marine life protection and rescue.